DataDog/datadog-agent/docs/components/registrations.md

 Subscriptions are a common form of registration, and have support in the `pkg/util/subscriptions` package.

-To implement a subscription, the collecting component defines a message type.
+In defining subscriptions, the component that transmits messages is the _collecting_ component, and the processes receiving components are the _providing_ components.
-This message type must be unique across the codebase, and should not be a built-in type like `string`.
+These are matched using the message type, which must be unique across the codebase, and should not be a built-in type like `string`.
-Providing components provide `subscriptions.Subscription[coll.Message]`, from which they can obtain a `subscriptions.Receiver[coll.Message]`.
+Providing components provide a `subscriptions.Receiver[coll.Message]` which has a `Ch` channel from which to receive messages.
-Collecting components require `subcriptions.Publisher[coll.Message]`, from which they can obtain a `subscriptions.Transmitter[coll.Message]`.
+Collecting components require a `subscriptions.Transmitter[coll.Message]` which has a `Notify` method to send messages.

 ```go
 // --- announcer/component.go ---